Documentation menu

 The page content, set with $c->view().
 Re-rendered on every SSE update.
 Can be a Twig template (requires withTemplateDir()) or a plain PHP closure.

-// PHP closure — no Twig needed
+// PHP closure — no Twig needed, access via use()

 $c->view(function () use ($count): string {